Beckoned to Naturally Spring Clean

 2. Clean and Revive Furniture

 Remove cushions if you can and use your vacuum’s crevice tool or a handheld vacuum to clean under and around seat cushions.
 Take the cushions outside and beat them with a wooden spoon to remove excess dust.
-After vacuuming, give your wood furniture a little TLC with a homemade wood butter.
+After vacuuming, give your wood furniture a little TLC with homemade wood butter.
 Use this four-step tutorial to condition and main your wood furniture in a mere handful of minutes.

 3. Refresh Carpets and Rugs